The Greens NSW believe:

 6. Everyone has the right to equitable participation in decision-making processes in Australian society and Australia’s cultural diversity should be represented in our social, economic and political institutions.

-12. Anti-racism education in combination with other critical institutional-based anti-racism initiatives play important roles in combatting racism and hate speech.
+13. Anti-racism education in combination with other critical institutional-based anti-racism initiatives play important roles in combating racism and hate speech.

-13. Governments at all levels must do more to prevent and eliminate discrimination including harassment, abuse, stigmatisation and vilification on the basis of language, race, ethnicity, religion, sex, disability and visa status.
+14. Governments at all levels must do more to prevent and eliminate discrimination including harassment, abuse, stigmatisation and vilification on the basis of language, race (including but not limited to caste), ethnicity, religion, sex, disability and visa status.

-14. NSW should comply with the United Nations Declaration on Human Rights, the UN Declaration on the Rights of Indigenous Peoples, and the International Covenant of Civil and Political Rights.
+15. NSW should comply with the United Nations Declaration on Human Rights, the UN Declaration on the Rights of Indigenous Peoples, draft UN Principles and Guidelines for the Effective Elimination of Discrimination based on Work and Descent, and the International Covenant of Civil and Political Rights.

 - Meaningful, systemic reforms in legal, policing and justice systems;